bourdon-73/GPUGIT_marching_squares_godot/README.md

-1. We generate points data on glsl using Noise.
-Points are either in outside of a shape.
+1. We generate point data directly inside glsl using Simplex noise.
 <img width="750" height="750" alt="tutorial-image" src="https://github.com/user-attachments/assets/0c85dc9d-30f4-42a6-b745-7f3881bd14e3" />

 2.Next we send back the results using buffers which is super fast.
 And we build a mesh from that data every frame.